Fair Equilibria in Sponsored Search Auctions: The Advertisers' Perspective: Efficiency and Budget Balance

 In this section, we study the efficiency and budget balance of the two mechanisms obtained by combining GSP with the two fair division schemes described in~\cref{sec:fair gsp auctions}.
 Let us denote one such composite mechanism by $\textsc{c}$.
 The post-auction layer of the composite mechanism $\textsc{c}$ is modifying the GSP allocation of slots to bidders.
 Ideally, no bidder should be penalized for this re-allocation.
 Therefore, we need to update the payments so that bidders' utility is not negatively affected by the composition of GSP with the fair division scheme.
 Interestingly, we can do so starting from the payments of GSP.
 In particular, denote by $p_i^\textsc{g}$ and by $p_i^\textsc{c}$, the payments charged to advertiser $i$ computed by GSP and by the composite mechanism, respectively.
 Moreover, let $\nu^\textsc{g}(i)$ and $\nu^\textsc{c}(i)$ be the slots assigned to advertiser $i$ by GSP and by the composite mechanism, respectively.
 Then, we define the payments charged by the composite mechanism $\textsc{c}$ as:

 The pricing rule shows that the composite mechanism \textsc{c} compensates the loss of social welfare of the advertisers that obtain a worse slot by reducing their payments.
 In order to ensure individual rationality, the advertisers that obtain a better slot are not asked to compensate with a higher payment.
+Observe that the pricing rule does not exclude positive transfers to the advertisers.